Considering the Camino de Santiago

 A special thank you to Owen Quinn, the pilgrim who walked the Camino this past Spring and allowed me to use these beautiful pictures.

-Please feel free to comment any advice you may have for me from your own time on the Camino!
+Are you considering the Camino de Santiago?
+Or have you walked already?
+Please feel free to comment any advice you may have for us from your own time on the Camino!